indigoMac/DCGAN_in_PyTorch/README.md

 ## Introduction
 Generative Adversarial Networks (GANs) are a class of machine learning frameworks designed by Goodfellow et al. in 2014.
 This project uses a variant called DCGAN, which leverages convolutional layers to generate realistic images.

+## Theory
+### What are GANs?
+Generative Adversarial Networks (GANs) are composed of two neural networks, a Generator (G) and a Discriminator (D), which contest with each other in a game-theoretic framework.
+The generator creates fake data samples, while the discriminator evaluates their authenticity.
+The primary objective is for the generator to produce data indistinguishable from the real data, while the discriminator aims to distinguish between real and fake samples.

+### How GANs Work
+1. **Generator**: The generator network takes random noise as input and generates data samples (e.g., images).
+2. **Discriminator**: The discriminator network takes an input (either real data or generated data) and outputs a probability that the input is real.
+3. **Training Process**:
+   - The generator creates fake samples and the discriminator tries to classify them as fake.
+   - The discriminator is also trained on real data and tries to classify it as real.
+   - The generator aims to fool the discriminator by generating better samples.
+   - This adversarial process continues, improving both networks until the generator produces realistic data samples.

+### Applications of GANs
+GANs have a wide range of applications, including:
+- **Image Generation**: Creating realistic images from random noise.
+- **Image-to-Image Translation**: Converting images from one domain to another (e.g., sketch to photo).
+- **Super-Resolution**: Enhancing the resolution of images.
+- **Data Augmentation**: Generating new samples for training machine learning models.
+- **Text-to-Image Synthesis**: Generating images from textual descriptions.

 ## Installation
 To run this project, you need to have Python and the following libraries installed: